PixelCaldera/Hedge-born/items_and_inventory.md

   - Only use slots for these items when determining how much room they take up in carts or on pack animals

 ## Quick Slots
-- Of a Character's item slots, 2 + DEX are quick slots
+- Of a Character's item slots, 2 + DEX are Quick Slots
-- Quick slots represent items easily accessed during combat, and your characters ability to get them quickly
+- Quick Slots represent items easily accessed during combat, and your characters ability to get them quickly
 - Any item that isn't in a quick slot requires an action spent retrieving it before it can be used during combat
 - Retrieved items don't replace items in quick slots.
 It remains retrieved until combat ends and it is stored away again
   - Items can not be retrieved pre-emptively to start combat with them ready, quick slots already represent a character's ability to do this